topeban/Cyclon-Dust-Separator/README.md

 # Cyclon-Dust-Separator
 Cyclon Dust Separartor for my Shop Vac Cleaner

 A found the idea at Heidelberg-Makerspace

     https://github.com/heidelberg-makerspace/do-something/issues/119

-On youtube there are many video , thes best -for me- ist below , because he use Acrylglas (Plexiglas)
+On youtube there are many video ,
+the best -for me- ist below , because he use Acrylglas (Plexiglas)

     https://www.youtube.com/watch?v=PWikab7zGhA

 The Cyclon is for mounting between Motor-Block and Waste-Can